 Grandma’s potato soup recipe is so comforting and perfect when you are trying to capture some of those familiar feelings of childhood.
 The best potato soup recipe has simple ingredients and it is a great soup for a winter day.
 Made with russet potatoes, butter, evaporated milk you can create a bowl of soul-satisfying soup.
-In about 45 minutes you can have the best bowl of potato soup your spoon can sink into!
+In about 45 minutes you can have the best bowl of creamy potato soup your spoon can sink into!

 This post contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.